cado-security/product-help/docs/cado-response/manage/integrations/siem.md

 ## Getting Started

 Before you can export the timeline you need to enable SIEM integration found under **Settings -> Platform Settings -> Integrations -> SIEM**.
-After it is enabled you can select what type of events you wish to be exported such as **key events** (malicious and suspicious events), **executed processes**, **network logons** and **files accessed**.
-Ensure that at least on type of event is included to continue.
-You also need to set the S3 bucket and S3 folder you wish for the timeline to be exported to.
+After it is enabled you will be asked to set the S3 bucket and S3 folder you wish for the timeline to be exported to.

 ![SIEM Settings in Cado](/img/siem-settings.png)